qwolilowp/nodes-and-edges/README.md

 The sum-node has a internal count of incoming activation.
 If the amount of activity has arrived the node releases a activation.
 The count could be freely set or is the sum of all incoming connections.

+### SWITCH-NODE

+The switch-node routs incoming activation to one of its outputs.
+It starts with the first output and went on to the last, if the last is reached it continues with the first output.

 ### AUDIO-FILE-NODE

 The audiofile-node is a node that can play back audio files.
 At the moment it is restricted to .wav and .mp3 files.